• Home

 The King of Limbs, the ancient Savernake Forest oak that finished second in the 2025 awards.
 Credit: Lee Cooper

 The Lonely Tree of Llanberis came third, with 13% of the vote.
 Relatively small compared to its competitors, the birch is popular with photographers — it stands at the water’s edge of Llyn Padarn, a mirror-like lake in North Wales, with the Snowdonia mountain range in the background.
-The tree may also feature in the upcoming series of The Witcher.
+Like the Argyle Street ash, it has its own Facebook appreciation group.

 A lone birch tree standing near the edge of a still lake with Eryris mountains rising in the background